-In October 2016, Florida greyhound trainer Michael Klingbeil discovered his greyhound BC Diablo Sam looking “lethargic, drawn, and dehydrated” prior to a race.
+In October of 2016, Florida kennel operator Michael Klingbeil discovered his greyhound BC Diablo Sam looking “lethargic, drawn, and dehydrated” prior to a race.
 Instead of seeking veterinary care or withdrawing his dog from the race, he administered his own medical care and raced the dog anyway.
 After the race, BC Diablo Sam was found dead in his crate.
-Though he was originally charged with failing to treat his dog humanely, he and the Florida regulators agreed to a stipulated order in which he only acknowledged wrongfully possessing a hypodermic needle.
+Though he was originally charged with failing to treat his dog humanely, he and Florida regulators agreed to a stipulated order in which he only acknowledged wrongfully possessing a hypodermic needle.

-In April 2016, West Virginia greyhound trainer Taylor Jones was found keeping greyhounds in very dirty conditions.
-Greyhounds were sleeping in wet urine-soaked beds, and she was found in possession of restricted medical supplies in the kennel.
-For all of this, she was given a warning.
+In April of 2016, West Virginia kennel operator Taylor Jones was found keeping greyhounds in very dirty conditions.
+Greyhounds were sleeping in wet urine-soaked beds, and she was found to be keeping restricted medical supplies in her kennel.
+For all of this, Jones was given a warning.

-In October 2010, Ronnie Williams, Sr. was found with 37 dead greyhounds and several who were severely malnourished in his Florida kennel.
-In addition to his license being revoked, Williams was charged with 42 counts of animal cruelty, fined $170,000, and sentenced to prison for five years.
+In October of 2010, Ronnie Williams, Sr. was found with 37 dead and five severely malnourished greyhounds in his Florida kennel.
+In addition to his license being revoked, Williams was charged with 42 felony counts of animal cruelty, fined $170,000, and sentenced to prison for five years.

-On March 4, 2009, during a routine inspection of the Suncoast Kennel at Palm Beach Kennel Club in Florida, an investigator found a severely injured greyhound named Dooley.
-The dog had an approximately four inch open and infected wound on his neck that was dripping blood and fluid.
-The track veterinarian had examined Dooley on February 25, determined it was a "very serious injury," and told trainer Osman Martinez to take the dog to his veterinarian immediately.
-Despite this instruction, Martinez did not obtain veterinary care for Dooley and instead treated him with unprescribed medication.
+On March 4, 2009, during a routine inspection of Suncoast Kennel at the Palm Beach Kennel Club in Florida, an investigator found a severely injured greyhound named Dooley.
+The dog had an approximately four-inch open and infected wound on his neck that was dripping blood and fluid.
+The track veterinarian had examined Dooley on February 25, determined he had suffered a "very serious injury," and told trainer Osman Martinez to take the dog to a veterinarian immediately.
+Despite this instruction, Martinez did not obtain professional care for Dooley and instead treated him with unprescribed medication.
 It was not until state investigators discovered the dog that Dooley finally received proper medical attention.
-Dooley was subsequently put up for adoption with Greyhound Pets of America, Florida Southeast Coast Chapter.
+Dooley was subsequently released for adoption to Greyhound Pets of America, Florida Southeast Coast Chapter.
 Martinez was arrested for felony cruelty to animals.
-Several months later he entered into a Deferred Prosecution Agreement with the State Attorney's Office.
+Several months later he entered into a deferred prosecution agreement with the State Attorney's Office.